The Complexity of Distance-$r$ Dominating Set Reconfiguration: Polynomial-Time Algorithms

-\subparagraph*{Graphs With Bounded Diameter Components.} We prove the following observation for graphs satisfying that each component's diameter is upper bounded by the same constant. \begin{propositionrep}[$\ast$] Let $G$ be any graph such that there is some constant $c > 0$ satisfying $\diam(C_G) \leq c$ for any component $C_G$ of $G$.
-Then, \textsc{D$r$DSR} on $G$ under $\sfR \in \{\sfTS, \sfTJ\}$ is in $\ttP$ for every $r \geq c$. \end{propositionrep} \begin{appendixproof} When $r \geq c$, any size-$1$ vertex subset of $G$ is a D$r$DS.
+We prove the following observation for graphs satisfying that each component's diameter is upper bounded by the same constant. \begin{proposition} Let $G$ be any graph such that there is some constant $c > 0$ satisfying $\diam(C_G) \leq c$ for any component $C_G$ of $G$.
+Then, \textsc{D$r$DSR} on $G$ under $\sfR \in \{\sfTS, \sfTJ\}$ is in $\ttP$ for every $r \geq c$. \end{proposition} \begin{proof} When $r \geq c$, any size-$1$ vertex subset of $G$ is a D$r$DS.
 In this case, observe that any token-jump (and therefore token-slide) from one vertex to any unoccupied vertex always results a new D$r$DS.
 Thus, under $\sfTJ$, any instance of \textsc{D$r$DSR} is a yes-instance.
 On the other hand, under $\sfTS$, the answer depends on the number of tokens in each component.
-More precisely, for any instance $(G, D_s, D_t)$ of \textsc{D$r$DSR} under $\sfTS$, if $|D_s \cap V(C_G)| = |D_t \cap V(C_G)|$ for any component $C_G$ of $G$ then it is a yes-instance; otherwise it is a no-instance. \end{appendixproof}
+More precisely, for any instance $(G, D_s, D_t)$ of \textsc{D$r$DSR} under $\sfTS$, if $|D_s \cap V(C_G)| = |D_t \cap V(C_G)|$ for any component $C_G$ of $G$ then it is a yes-instance; otherwise it is a no-instance. \end{proof}

 Since any connected cograph ($P_4$-free graph) has diameter at most $2$, the following corollary is straightforward. \begin{corollary} \textsc{D$r$DSR} under $\sfR \in \{\sfTS, \sfTJ\}$ on cographs is in $\ttP$ for any $r \geq 2$. \end{corollary}